antonbabenko/terraform-cost-estimation/README.md

 No identifiable customer information used to query pricing systems (check source code of [terraform.jq](https://github.com/antonbabenko/terraform-cost-estimation/blob/master/terraform.jq)).

 `terraform-cost-estimation` project managed by [Anton Babenko](https://github.com/antonbabenko).

+This is not an official HashiCorp product.
+You may want to look into [Terraform Cloud](https://www.terraform.io/docs/cloud/) where similar feature exists.

 ## License